Hyderabad Brothers

-The Hyderabad Brothers, D. Raghavachari and D. Seshachari, are a Carnatic music singing duo.
-Hyderabad Brothers are one among the most popular duo vocalists in Indian Classical Carnatic music.
+The Hyderabad Brothers, D. Raghavachari (b 1952) and D. Seshachari (1956-2024), were a Carnatic music singing duo.
+They were one among the most popular duo vocalists in Indian Classical Carnatic music.
+D Seshachary died on 24 February 2024, at the age of 67, while receiving treatment for cancer.
 They are popularly known as Hyderabad brothers because of their long association with the city.

 Lineage

 Vidwan RaghavaChari and Vidwan SeshaChari belong to a family of traditional classical musicians.
-They got their initial formal training from their father Daroor Ratnamacharyulu.
-Their mother Daroor Sulochana Devi was also a carnatic classical musician.
+They got their initial formal training from their father Daruri Ratnamacharyulu.
+Their mother Daruri Sulochana Devi was also a carnatic classical musician.
 As a couple the parents of SeshaChari and RagavaChari presented regular recitals in Yadagiri Gutta.
 SeshaChari and RaghavaChari`s family originally belonged to Hayathnagar but later, the family moved to Yakutpura where RaghavaChari and SeshaChari were born.
 RaghavaChari further developed his musical prowess under the tutelage of Susarla Sivaram at the Government College of Music and Dance in Hyderabad.

 Performance

 Hyderabad Brothers over the years have performed in various reputed musical forums in India including All India Radio and Doordarshan.
 They have also participated in AIR Sangeetha Sammelan, Spirit of Unity Concerts (TV), Central Production Centre (CPC), Television and Doordarshan National Network Programs.
 The Hyderabad Brothers have at least 50 musical CDs and cassettes to their credit.
 Besides numerous performances in India, they have also performed in countries like USA, Canada, Australia, and Qatar.
-His disciples Sri N Ch Parthasarathy, SMT SangeethaKala, SMT RajyaLakshmi are a famous performing artists.
+His disciples Dr. Sri Nallan Chakravartula Pardhasaradhi, SMT Dr. Mangalampalli Swarna, SMT SangeethaKala and RajyaLakshmi (Junior Hyderabad Sisters) are a famous performing artists.

-Musical Style
+Musical style

 Sri Seshachari’s is known for his more robust, deep and resonant singing, and Raghavachary’s rendition is known to be mellow and soft in comparison.
 Hyderabad Brothers themselves have an appeal for connoisseurs for their wonderfully synchronised singing and individual styles which complement each other perfectly.
 Their grip over the Shruti, laya (tempo) and sahitya Bhava is known to be remarkable and their repertoire wide and varied.
 Their concerts are often considered imaginative and full of vigor.
 Their musical skills and style are often compared to that of the legendary Alathur Brothers by their fans.
 Ramesh Hariharan is among the many prominent musicians who have received formal training from Hyderabad Brothers.
 Hyderabad Brothers have a distinct style of musical rendition and voice timbre which mutually blends well with each other leaving a soothing impact on the listeners.